 A number of years ago I was having a particularly horrible, edgy day.
 I was angry at everyone, and everything around me.
 Even things that weren’t all that bad felt intolerable.
 I don’t even know what originally set me off, but I was totally out of emotional control.

 And then the final straw: doggie poop in the back yard.

 That was it.
-We had already had a pow wow with our children the month before, and the deal was agreed – that they needed to pitch in on his poop and start caring for him better without being reminded, or we’d need to find him a better home.
+We had already had a pow wow with our children the month before, and the deal was agreed: they needed to pitch in on his poop and start caring for him without being reminded, or we’d need to find him a better home.
+Don’t judge me.

-But on this day, I had become overly upset about the poop and determined to place an ad in another paper to speed up the process.
+But on this day, I was especially upset about the poop and determined to place another ad to speed up the process.
 My 14 year-old son saw me typing furiously on the computer and asked, “What are you doing?”

 “Placing another ad for Charlie.”

 “What?!”
 He was devastated.
-He couldn’t believe I was actually going to go through with it, and was surprised to find out that this wasn’t my first ad.
+He couldn’t believe I was actually going to go through with it, and was horrified to find out this wasn’t my first ad.
 Finding no sympathy from me, he stormed out of the house to cool off.
 Naturally, I felt horrible.
 Total mom failure.

 But a few days later I found out how God used me, even though I was a mess, to accomplish his purposes: